SixSq/old.sixsq.github.com/_welcome/banner/2018-01-01-neutral.md

 ---
 layout: welcome
-title: Secure IoT services for a smarter connected world
+title: Hybrid IT and Multi-Cloud Solution for Big Data
-link: /solutions/nuvlacity/overview
+link: /solutions/nuvlascience/overview
 class: banner
 ---

-Our cutting-edge cloud technologies simplify the delivery of IoT services to bring cities the systems they need.
+Big data analytics in the cloud and at the edge for research, scientific and academic communities.